teamcfadvance/ValidateThis/ValidateThis/samples/ColdboxDemo/README.txt

 Demo requirements:
 --------------------------------------------------------

-ColdBox 3
+ColdBox 3 (currently in RC developement phase)
 - you can download the latest RC from https://github.com/ColdBox/coldbox-platform

 ColdFusion 9.01
 - you can download the developer edition from http://www.adobe.com/products/coldfusion/

-MySQL or MSSQL
+MySQL or Microsoft SQL Server

 --------------------------------------------------------
 Demo setup